ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 Particularly if your employees, my coworkers, are gossipping about me as a result.

-Sometimes, in my head, I see images of memes of the cartoon _Arthur_, and I see his iconic yellow sweater, his fiery passion for justice, and I see the hands.
+Sometimes, in my head, I see images of memes of the cartoon _Arthur_, and I see his iconic yellow sweater, his fiery passion for justice, and I see the hand.

-Sometimes, I just see the hands.
+Sometimes, I just see the hand.

 I returned to my CBT exercise quite a bit that weekend, and it calmed me down, but only so much.